Pan (2015 film): Production

-Filming

-On April 28, 2014, the film's principal photography began.
+Principal photography officially began on April 28, 2014.
 Many natural scenes in the film were from Son Doong Cave, Phong Nha-Kẻ Bàng National Park, and Ninh Bình Province in Vietnam, shot with the help of Bangkok-based Indochina Productions.
-The captured scenes were then graphically edited into the film.

 Soundtrack

 The film's soundtrack was released in 2015.
 It was composed by John Powell, and additional music by Anthony Willis, Batu Sener, Paul Mounsey.
 Dario Marianelli, a frequent collaborator with Wright, had composed a score for the film, but Warner Bros. later replaced him with Powell after test screenings.
 Lily Allen wrote two original songs for the movie.